 This resource contains materials for one or two lessons.
-The activities can be used in a stand-alone lesson or can be incorporated into a scheme of work on related themes such as Contemporary Moral Issues, the History of Slavery, Fair Trade and Development Issues.
+The activities can be used in a stand-alone lesson or can be incorporated into a scheme of work on related themes.

 This resource is part of Amnesty International's Human Rights in the Curriculum series, raising awareness of human rights issues through curriculum-linked lesson activities.
-Full curriculum links for this resource are provided at the end of the document.

-For more free resources see www.amnesty.org.uk/education
+For more free resources see www.amnesty.org.uk/scotlandeducation